kipngenohaaron/Bookstores_Management_System/README.md

 # Bookstore Management System CLI

-The Bookstore Management System CLI is a command-line interface for managing a bookstore's inventory, customers, and orders.
-With this tool, you can easily perform various tasks to help you manage your bookstore efficiently.
+The Bookstores Management System is a Python-based command-line application for managing a bookstore's inventory, customers, and orders.
+This system allows you to perform various tasks, including adding and updating books, managing customers, and tracking orders.
+It is built using SQLAlchemy for database management and Click for creating a command-line interface.

 ## Table of Contents